TACC/Lmod/docs/source/010_user.rst

 User defined initial list of login modules:

-Assuming that the system administrators have installed Lmod correctly, there is a second way which is much easier to setup.
+Assuming that the system administrators have installed Lmod correctly, there is a second way which is much easier to set up.
 A user logs in with the standard modules loaded.
 Then the user modifies the default setup through the standard module commands::